rails/rails/guides/source/rails_on_rack.md

 * Sets up the flash keys.
 Only available if `config.action_controller.session_store` is set to a value.

+**`ActionDispatch::ContentSecurityPolicy::Middleware`**

+* Provides a DSL to configure a Content-Security-Policy header.

 **`Rack::Head`**

 * Converts HEAD requests to `GET` requests and serves them as so.